Jenpoer/code-exp-hawker-2021/README.md

 - Persistence: Firebase Firestore
 - Authentication: Firebase Authentication

-- Feature of interest: Two versions of the interfac depending on user account type: benefactor or beneficiary
+- Feature of interest: Two versions of the user interface depending on user account type: benefactor or beneficiary

 ### For more info, please view our slide deck!